-I Finally Found the Right Career When I Embraced My Introversion
+I Finally Found the Right Career After Embracing My Introversion

 an introvert finds the right career

-I will never be “charming” in the typical “extroverted” way, and that’s OK.
+I’ll never be “charming” in the typical extroverted way — and that’s okay.
 My quiet strengths helped me build a business I love.

 Growing up, I didn’t want to be different.
-I would have loved to have had a close circle of friends, instead of just a few random friendships.
-As I got older, I realized I wasn’t as talkative as others within large groups of people.
-Parties were a double-edged sword for me — I craved the inclusion but usually spent the night waiting for it to end.
-I watched others command attention, then flourish in it.
+I would have loved to have a close circle of friends instead of just a few random friendships.
+As I got older, I realized I wasn’t as talkative as others in large groups.
+Parties were a double-edged sword — I craved inclusion but usually spent the night waiting for it to end.
+I watched others command attention and thrive in it.
 I was envious.
 I felt inferior.

 How much did I miss in school by not speaking up more?
-I had things to say.
-I had opinions and questions that needed answers.
+I had things to say — opinions and questions that needed answers.
 But I could rarely bring myself to raise my hand and voice them.

 They say confidence comes with time.
-And if time is all you need, then surely after several years of experience in the corporate world, I should have been “confident” enough to portray the leader they were all expecting.
+And if time is all it takes, then surely after several years in the corporate world, I should have been “confident” enough to portray the leader they were all expecting.
 But eight years into my HR career, I still found myself avoiding the limelight.
 Maybe I wasn’t destined for professional success?

 And then someone asked me if I’m an introvert.